Juventus remain reliant on Ronaldo - so how have Milan kept winning without Ibrahimovic? | Goal.com

 They will certainly need him to deliver at San Siro.

-Milan may be missing Ibrahimovic, while Tonali’s suspension for his red card at Benevento has left Pioli desperately short on options in midfield, with Ismael Bennacer still unavailable through injury.
+Milan may be missing Ibrahimovic, while Tonali’s suspension for his red card at Benevento has left Pioli desperately short on options in midfield, with Ismael Bennacer still unavailable through injury and Rade Krunic now ruled out because of Covid-19.

 However, Theo Hernandez’s return is a colossal boost for the youngest squad in Europe's top leagues, given the former Real Madrid man is this season rivalling Andy Robertson for the title of the world’s best left-back.